Here’s an internet story that happens a million times a day.

 So leave that email link out of your footer!
 In fact, I don’t recommend putting an email link anywhere on your website.

-This website has great copywriting, but a contact would have been better than the email link.
+This website has great copywriting, but a contact form would have been better than the email link.

 Place information is something that visitors expect to find in footers.
 It’s also a way to tell Google where you are, which is important for businesses with local customers.
 Linking to the map is a handy way to help visitors find you.